Club Highlights

 • The little garden club that could … and does

-• The Novato Garden Club meets the 2nd Wednesday of the month from September to May at the Margaret Todd Senior Center, in the Hill Community Room.
+• 2024-2025 HIGHLIGHTS: The Novato Garden Club meets the 2nd Wednesday of the month from September to May at the Margaret Todd Senior Center, main auditorium.
 At each meeting we have a hands on project or an outside speaker.
+General meetings begin at 1:15 P.M.

-The Novato Garden Club is a Co-Sponsor of the Annual Novato Holiday Crafts Faire which takes place the first Friday (6 – 9 PM) and Saturday (10 AM – 9 PM) of December at the Margaret Todd Senior Center, 1560 Hill Road, Novato, CA 94947.
-Each year we sell fresh handmade wreaths, swags, handmade Christmas items, mistletoe, potted plants, lavender products and other related garden items.
+HOLIDAY CRAFT FAIRE: The Novato Garden Club is a Co-Sponsor of the Annual Novato Holiday Crafts Faire which takes place the first Friday (6 – 9 PM) and Saturday (10 AM – 9 PM) of December at the Margaret Todd Senior Center, 1560 Hill Road, Novato, CA 94947.
+Each year we sell fresh handmade wreaths and swags (greens provided by the City of Novato), handmade Christmas items, mistletoe, potted plants, lavender products (from our gardens) and other related garden items.
+The proceeds from the sale benefits City of Novato beautification and Club operations.

 Novato Garden Club members offer their locally propagated plants for an annual spring sale.